iOS Development Guide: Creating Your First App (Part II)

 }

-First we have degreeConvert which takes in no parameters and returns void.
-This is the method called when a user presses down on the convert button in first view.
+First, we have degreeConvert, which takes no parameters and returns void.
+This is the method called when a user presses the convert button in the first view.
 A variable fahren is set to pull the value from whatever the user has entered.
-We can then calculate another variable celsius with basic math.
+We can then calculate another variable, celsius, with basic math.

-The rest of our degreeConvert function creates a new string (NSString) to store the Celsius conversion and using dot syntax adds this into our label field.
-If you have any familiarity with C-based programming (Java, PHP, C#/C++, Perl) some of these terms should be familiar.
+The rest of our degreeConvert function creates a new string (NSString) to store the Celsius conversion and, using dot syntax, adds this to our label field.
+If you have any familiarity with C-based programming (Java, PHP, C#/C++, Perl), some of these terms should be familiar.

 Now, search for the code below: